Rajani Kanta Barman: International career

-On 4 April 1999, Barman made his debut for the national team during a goalless draw against India in the 1999 SAFF Cup group stages.
+Rajani represented the national team during the 1999 SAFF Cup.
 He was the captain of 2003 SAFF Cup winning Bangladesh team.
 His last appearance for the national side came during a victory against Sri Lanka in the 2009 SAFF Championship.
 After being a regular member for the Bangladesh team for 10 years, he officially announced his retirement from international football in 2011.
 His jersey number in the national team was usually number 4.